marcellodibello/misc/index.md

 - (RWL) [How Does AI Work?](https://www.youtube.com/watch?v=OQXiOpG1Y1s&t=45s) | Robert Wright & Timothy Nguyen

 - Word2Vec, simple mapping from words to vectors in several dimensions
-- trasnformer, more complex mapping that can take into account context, semantic ambiguity
+- transformer, more complex mapping that can take into account context, semantic ambiguity